Notes on the Geography of Mauritius: Mauritius 1: Port Louis

 See Jimmy Harmon writing in the Aapravasi Ghat Trust Fund Newsletter, 12 (2015).

-Basdeo is close to Sir Seewoosagar Rangoolam (1900-1985), whose father arrived from Bihar as an indentured laborer.
+The statue of Basdeo is close to one of Sir Seewoosagar Rangoolam (1900-1985), whose father arrived from Bihar as an indentured laborer.
 The son became a British-trained doctor and then the first chief minister (1961-68) and first prime minister (1968-1982) of Mauritius.
 The island's international airport is named for him, and his face appears on every Mauritian rupee.

 We're heading over to Aapravasi Ghat, the new name for the Indian immigration depot, but here on the way is a warehouse yet to be restored.